 Once the fruit sets, watch soil water levels.
 Cherry fruit matures early and fast.
 It is particularly sensitive to moisture availability in the last two weeks of ripening.
 If the soil is too dry, the swelling cherries will shrivel.
 If it is too wet, they will crack and split.
 If you live in an area prone to heavy summer rainfall, choose cultivars that resist cracking.
 Spread a thick organic mulch out to the drip line to help maintain soil moisture at a constant level.
 Irrigate as necessary to keep the soil evenly moist.

-Healthy cherry trees will grow about 1 foot a year.
+Healthy cherry trees will grow about 1 foot per year.
 If your tree's progress is slower or the new leaves are yellow, have the soil and/or foliage tested for nutrient deficiencies.
-See the Soil entry for instructions on taking a soil sample.
 Mulch each spring with a thin layer of compost out to the drip line.
 Don't fertilize after midsummer.
 This could encourage new growth that won't harden before fall frosts.

 A central leader form is best for dwarf tart cherries.
 Use a modified central leader form for semidwarf and standard cherry trees.
 Spreading the branches while they are young will help control height and encourage earlier bearing.
 After the trees reach bearing age, prune to let light penetrate to the interior of the tree.
 Prune tart cherries lightly each winter to stimulate new growth and thin tangled branches.
 Prune sweet cherries less frequently, only every third or fourth year.
 Cut back heavy tops on overgrown sweet cherry trees to force new fruiting wood to develop on lower branches.

 Fruit cracking and hungry birds are two of the biggest problems when raising cherries.
 Most insect and disease problems are less severe on tart cherry trees than on sweet.